Import the following libraries

 Time-Series Analysis

-We can now explore the ODIAC fossil fuel emission time series available for our AOI.
-We can plot the data set using the code below.
+Let’s explore the fossil fuel CO₂ emission values in this data collection from 2010 to 2016.
+We can plot the dataset using the code below.

 # Figure size: 20 representing the width, 10 representing the height